 Recognition of courses

-After you have been placed with one of the partner universities you need to pick your courses.
+After you have been placed with one of the partner universities you need to pick your courses as soon as they are available.
 Some frequently asked questions regarding courses:

 What is the level of available courses?

 Most exchanges in Europe are at Bachelor's level.
-Scandinavian partners generally offer master level courses for exchange students, and therefore require incoming students to have master level.
-In IESE you can check if the university of your choice is only open to Master students.
-You can also check whether has been possible for LLB students to obtain 30 ECTS in the past.
+Scandinavian partners generally offer Master level courses for exchange students and therefore the basic requirements for those places are higher.
+In IESE you can check if the university of your choice offers courses at Bachelor or at Master level.
+You can also check whether it has been possible for LLB students to obtain 30 ECTS at a partner university in the past.

 Are Master students allowed to follow Bachelor courses?

 Credit points earned with courses studied abroad at bachelor level cannot be used in a Master’s programme.
 The Dutch Higher Education Act simply prohibits that.
 Master students are allowed to take Bachelor courses without recognition of the courses in their Groningen programme.